 The Tears of Olive Trees by AbdulKarim Al Makadma

-Well, there you have them, and my applause to the artists who gave these books such a great look!
-Entries for 2015’s Favorite Covers giveaway are now closed, but comments on the post are remaining open.
+Entries for 2015’s Favorite Reads giveaway are now closed, but comments on the post are remaining open.